LucJoh/VHDLCommLib/spi/README.md

 The Makefile supports various targets to help you manage your simulation and compilation workflow.
 Below are the available targets and their descriptions:

+# help
+- Purpose: Display a list of available targets and their descriptions.
+- Usage:
+  make help

 # init
 - Purpose: Initialize the design library and generate a copy of modelsim.ini.
 - Usage: